chef/chef-web-docs/content/custom_resources/lwrp_to_custom_resources.md

 ## Remove Attributes

-It is best practise to use properties to change the behaviour of resources.
+It is best practice to use properties to change the behavior of resources.

 In the previous example example we used an attribute to change the `installer_url`.